diogo-matias/diogo-matias/README.md

 # 🤔 About me:

+- 🎵 Singer | Music lover 🎵
 - 🐈 dog dad 😻
 - Professional 🐛 solver
-- 👨🏻‍💻 Full-Stack Developer
+- 👨🏻‍💻 Full-Stack Developer Student
-- 💊 Coding the Matrix
-- 😍 Emoji lover
 - 🚀 One day I will see humans on Mars!

 <!-- Watch this: https://www.youtube.com/watch?v=eC7xzavzEKY -->